 What Is Prospect Research or Prospecting

-When you’ve been in non-profit management as long as we have, we often get asked the question “what is prospecting”.
-For us it could mean a number of things such as researching a new foundation, finding high net-worth individuals, or finding new corporate foundations whom might want to support an organization.
-Basically, the short answer is, prospecting means finding new supporters using a series of techniques and organized processes to build donor opportunities.
+When you’ve been in non-profit management for as long as we have, we often get asked the question “what is prospecting”.
+For us it could mean a number of things, such as researching a new foundation, identifying high net-worth individuals, or finding new corporate foundations who want to support an organization.
+Essentially, the short answer is, prospecting means seeking out new supporters using a series of techniques and organized processes to build donor opportunities.

 Prospecting, or Prospect Research as many may call it, are methods used by a fund development team to locate and learn more about their donors.
-Mainly a fund development team is tasked with finding sources of funding and its cause to donors that best match thier giving priorities.
+Specifically, a fund development team is tasked with finding sources of funding by matching donor guidelines to the non-profits mission.

-For many of us in the buisness, fundraisers and development teams, are constantly prospecting.
-For example, in a small non-profit, one might seek local business owners who can donate to their fundraising event, or for larger non-profits its finding high net-worth indivudals who might want to participate in a naming opportunity.
+For many of us in this business, fundraisers and development teams, prospecting is a daily task.
+For example, in a small non-profit, one might seek local business owners who can donate to their fundraising event, or for larger non-profits it’s finding high net-worth individuals who might want to participate in a naming opportunity.

-Prospect research intellegence boils down to two critical peices of data – evaluating a prospect’s capacity to give (how much can the organization ask) and the prospect’s willingness to give to that particular organization.
+Prospect research intelligence boils down to two critical pieces of data – evaluating a prospect’s capacity to give (how much can the organization ask) and the prospect’s willingness to give to that particular organization and its mission.